Overexposed (album): Recording and production

 The album was executively produced by Max Martin, with additional tracks produced by Benny Blanco and Ryan Tedder.
 Tedder commented that the sound of the songs was very fresh and would affect kids.
 However, he further stated, "maintaining that interest — that's the hardest thing in the world."
 Blanco explained that he and Levine first met during recording the song "Stereo Hearts" by Gym Class Heroes on which Levine is featured.
 The producer explained that when Levine heard the song he solely wanted in for himself on which Blanco responded that they will make another track for the band.
 After producing "Moves Like Jagger", he also worked on Overexposed and produced some songs including the lead single of the album, "Payphone".
 Although new collaborators were recruited to help in developing the album, Levine wrote all the songs with additional help from Valentine and produced a large portion of it, including the ballad "Sad".
 According to Valentine, the development of the song began one morning, when he woke up and "before he was even awake" he was at his living room's piano playing the melody.
 For an interview with MTV News, Levine told that "Sad" is his most personal track on the album, but didn't reveal the inspiration behind it.
+"Lady Killer" and "Fortune Teller" both started as just song titles thought of by bassist Mickey Madden before the songs were written (the guitar solo from "Ladykiller" was taken from an earlier track titled "Locked Up").
+Most of "Ladykiller" was written by Valentine while the band was on tour, and was demoed on Logic Pro X. The song remained mostly unchanged from the demo, with minor touchups to the lyrics and music by Levine, and a guitar solo added from an old Kara's Flowers song titled "Locked Up (Pleasure Fucker)".

 Composition

 Influence and sound

-Overexposed is a pop and pop rock album with dance-pop, disco, electropop, R&B and reggae influences.
+Overexposed is a pop, dance-pop, and electropop album with pop rock, disco, R&B, and reggae influences.
 According to the band's official website, the album is "a chock-full collection of undeniable, anthemic melodies."
 Multiple critics stated that "Moves Like Jagger" served as the biggest influence for composing and writing most songs on Overexposed.
 Additionally, they noted that the works by Barbadian recording artist Rihanna influenced the album's sound.